Modified Sit & Reach Test

 Objective

-The objective of this test is to monitor the development of the athlete's hip and trunk flexibility.
+This test aims to monitor the athlete's hip and trunk flexibility development.

 Required Resources